skx/gobasic/README.md

 * Parse those tokens and build an abstract syntax tree (AST).
 * Walk that tree, evaluating as you go.

-As is common with early 8-bit home-computers this implementation is a little more basic:
+As is common with early 8-bit home-computers this implementation is a little more BASIC:

 * We parse the input into a series of tokens, defined in [token/token.go](token/token.go)
   * The parsing happens in [tokenizer/tokenizer.go](tokenizer/tokenizer.go)